IzzelAliz/MixinLoader/README.md

 # MixinLoader

-Add a mixin environment to ModLoader using tricky hacks.
+Add a mixin environment to ModLauncher using tricky hacks.

 ## How to use